Spanish Flank Steak

 Flank steak also works well the next day or so in a variety of dishes.

 • Steak sandwiches: Slice the steak into thin pieces.
-Then pile it high on some crusty bread with fresh greens and some of the tomato salad or chimichurri.
+Then pile it high on some crusty bread with fresh greens and some tomato salad or chimichurri.
 It's also tasty with melted cheese.

-• Tacos: Even though this steak doesn't have Mexican flavors, it still works great as a taco with some pico de gallo or green salsa.
+• Tacos: Even though this steak doesn't have Mexican flavors, it still works great as a taco with some guacamole, pico de Gallo, or green salsa.

-• Salads and grain bowls: Use the leftover steak to make a salad or serve it over rice with lots of veggies for a tasty rice bowl.
+• Salads and grain bowls: Use the leftover steak to make a steak salad or serve it over rice or Mexican cauliflower rice with lots of veggies for a tasty rice bowl.
+Drizzle some jalapeño ranch dressing on top for some creamy heat!

 • Steak and eggs: Consider cutting the steak into small pieces and adding it to scrambled or fried eggs for a yummy and protein-filled breakfast!